dyne/dyne.github.io/src/pages/software/dynebolic.md

 > Dynebolic is a multimedia studio that you simply pop into any computer and start it up, instantly turning it into a Linux/GNU system without affecting existing things on your computer.
 > - Independent UK "Top 10 open source in 2005"

-> Readers with older Windows PCs can use Dynebolic to run the GNU/Linux version of Pure Data on their machine without affecting their Windows installation, creating audio files in GNU/Linux before transferring them into their sequencer.
+> Readers with older Windows PCs can use dynebolic to run the GNU/Linux version of Pure Data on their machine without affecting their Windows installation, creating audio files in GNU/Linux before transferring them into their sequencer.
 > - Adam Armfield, "Sound on Sound", 2006